MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

 Alternatively, you can download and install the latest MSI package from the Microsoft Evaluation Center.
 For more information, see [Windows Admin Center](/windows-server/manage/windows-admin-center/overview).

 Currently, the Lifecycle Manager isn't part of Windows Admin Center.
-It will be part of a future release.
+It will be introduced in a future release.

 ## Workload updates